 The textile industry is facing the challenge of reinventing itself through new methods of conducting its practices.
-As the modern era flourishes with the approach of sustainable living and environmental consciousness, the textile industry is witnessing the resurgence of hemp.
+As the modern era flourishes with the approach of sustainable living and environmental consciousness, the fabric industry is witnessing the resurgence of hemp.
 One of the most remarkable revolutions of the present time is turning the tide in this sector.
 Hemp is emerging with its versatile applications, captivating deep-rooted history, and incredible eco-friendly attributes.
 Thus, hemp is paving the way as a game-changer towards a blooming, sustainable future.

 Hemp: A Rich History and Remarkable Attributes